trisha9341/HTMLPaymentForm/README.md

 # HTMLPaymentForm
-A payment form which basic information
+A payment form with basic information